Boeing Starliner: Third orbital flight test (crewed)

 Despite NASA and Boeing's public reassurances, Wilmore and Williams later said that on June 6 when they docked they already privately doubted Starliner's ability to return them safely to Earth.
 Boeing, however, continued to express confidence in the capsule's design.
-NASA and Boeing continued to assess the situation, and by late August NASA had concluded that the risks of returning with crew were too high.
+NASA and Boeing continued to assess the situation, and by late August, NASA had concluded that the risks of returning with crew were too high.
 The spacecraft returned uncrewed and landed safely at White Sands Missile Range on 7 September at 04:01:35 UTC (6 September, 11:01:35 pm MDT, local time at the landing site), about six hours after it undocked from the ISS.

 The mission, originally scheduled for 2017, had already been plagued by delays due to parachute system issues and wiring concerns.
 A launch attempt on May 6, 2024, was scrubbed due to an oxygen valve problem on the rocket.
 Subsequently, a helium leak in the service module further delayed the mission.
 Another attempt on June 1 was scrubbed due to a ground computer hardware fault.
 Starliner launched on June 5 at 14:52 UTC (10:52 am EDT).

-A ground investigation later linked the thruster degradation to a Teflon seal warped by heat.
-While the on-orbit issues were replicated in tests at White Sands using hardware planned for future flights, they could not be reproduced aboard the in-flight Starliner.
-During reentry, Starliner experienced a brief navigation glitch and the failure of an orientation thruster, issues unrelated to the earlier problems.
-NASA has committed to a full review of mission data to determine what further steps are needed for certification.
+During reentry, Starliner experienced a brief navigation glitch and the failure of a crew module orientation thruster, which were unrelated to the earlier RCS issues.
+The investigation determined that the orientation thruster likely failed due to corrosion caused by carbazic acid formed from residual propellant and carbon dioxide.
+The failure of this single thruster reduced the system to zero fault tolerance.
+The report noted that the crew module orientation system lacked the required two-fault tolerance for deorbit burns, a design limitation that had existed since early development but was not identified until the crewed flight test pre-launch.

 NASA administrator Bill Nelson stated that Boeing CEO Kelly Ortberg committed to continuing the Starliner program despite the setbacks.
 Boeing, however, drew criticism after abruptly canceling its participation in a post-landing press conference and refusing to answer questions from journalists, opting to release only brief written statements.

+An investigation report released in February 2026 retroactively classified the mission as a Type A mishap, NASA's most severe failure category, typically reserved for missions involving loss of vehicle or life.
+The report cited hardware failures, qualification deficiencies, leadership errors, and organizational shortcomings that created risks inconsistent with NASA's human spaceflight safety standards.
+Administrator Jared Isaacman said that while the spacecraft has design and engineering deficiencies requiring correction, he was most troubled by the failures in decision-making and leadership at both NASA and Boeing.